AviatrixSystems/Docs/HowTos/aviatrix_china_overview.rst

 To create a global multi-cloud network with low-latency connectivity between the China region and the global region, we recommend that you use private connectivity provided by certified telecom carriers or through the Alibaba Cloud network.

-For description of the design patterns for these underlying networks, see `Design Patterns for China Region <https://docs.aviatrix.com/HowTos/aviatrix_china_overview.html#design-patterns-for-china-region>`_.
+For description of the design patterns for these underlying networks, see `Design Patterns for China Region`_.

 Launching Aviatrix Controller in AWS China
 ==========================================